Sonic-Wu/Sonic-Wu/README.md

 - 👋 Hi, I’m Xinyu Wu @Sonic-Wu
 - 👀 I’m interested in Data Science including ML and GPU Computing
 - 🌱 I’m currently studying as a PhD in the ECE department of University of Houston
-- 💞️ My reaserch focus on biomedical imaging system designing and cancer image classification
+- 💞️ My reaserch focuses on biomedical imaging system designing and cancer image classification
 - 📫 You can reach me via email -- xwu28@uh.edu or kfqwxy@gmail.com

 <!---